joewillsher/Vist/README.md

 ##Architecture

 Vist is a high level and strongly typed language aimed at being concise, flexible, and safe.
-The Vist code compiles to VIR, a high level intermediary representation which will allows optimisations specific to Vist’s semantics and its type system’s guarantees.
-Vist code is lowered to native, performant machine code and provides efficient abstractions.
+The Vist AST is lowered to VIR, a high level intermediary representation which will allows optimisations specific to Vist’s semantics.
+For example VIR has high level instructions like checked cast branches, retain/release operations, and it abstracts the code which interacts with the runtime to create and copy existential concept objects.
+It exposes the `existential_construct`, `copy_addr`, and `destroy_addr` instructions which construct, move, and copy the existential buffer.
+The VIR optimiser has special knowledge of these instructions, so can elide unnecessary copies, promote the existential to the stack, or remove the existential box if allowed.

 The Vist compiler is mainly implemented in Swift but much of the functionality is written in Vist itself.
 All standard types—like ints, floats, and bools—are implemented in the standard library, as well as core language functionality like printing.

+The runtime allows for much of vist’s dynamic behaviour: types which conform to a concept have a ‘witness table’ which is read by the runtime to emit calls to the concept’s methods and to copy or delete complex objects.
+This type metadata can also be read by the user, using the `typeof` function, and the runtime can perform dynamic type casts to allow patterns like `if x the Int do print x`.

+LLVM is used for code generation, but there is experimental work to replace it with vist’s own backend.
+Here, LLVM IR is replaced by an assembly intermediate language (AIR), which can be used for instruction selection.

 ##Design